ethereum-optimism/optimism/specs/rollup-node.md

   `new_head_l2_timestamp = max(highest_valid_batch_timestamp, next_l1_timestamp - l2_block_time, min_l2_timestamp)`
   - `highest_valid_batch_timestamp = max(batch.timestamp for batch in filtered_batches)`,
     or `0` if no there are no `filtered_batches`.
+    `batch.timestamp` refers to the L2 block timestamp encoded in the batch.
   - `next_l1_timestamp` is the timestamp of the next L1 block.

-The L2 chain is extended to `new_head_l2_timestamp`, has a fixed block time, and no more than one batch per block.
+The L2 chain is extended to `new_head_l2_timestamp` with blocks at a fixed block time (`l2_block_time`).
-This means that every `l2_block_time` that has no batch is interpreted as one with an empty sequenced transaction-list, thus construing a L2 block that only contains deposit transaction(s).
+This means that every `l2_block_time` that has no batch is interpreted as one with no sequenced transactions.

+Each of the derived `PayloadAttributes` starts with a L1 Attributes transaction.
+Like other derived deposits, this does not have to be batch-submitted, and exposes the required L1 information for the process of finding the sync starting point of the L2 chain, without requiring L2 state access.

+The [User-deposited] transactions are all put in the first of the derived `PayloadAttributes`, inserted after the L1 Attributes transaction, before any [sequenced][g-sequencing] transactions.

 #### Building individual Payload Attributes

 [payload attributes]: #building-individual-payload-attributes

-From timestamped transaction lists derived from the sequencing window, the rollup node constructs [payload attributes][g-payload-attr] as an [expanded version][expanded-payload] of the [`PayloadAttributesV1`] object, which includes additional `transactions` and `noTxPool` fields.
+From the timestamped transaction lists derived from the sequencing window, the rollup node constructs [payload attributes][g-payload-attr] as an [expanded version][expanded-payload] of the [`PayloadAttributesV1`] object, which includes the additional `transactions` and `noTxPool` fields.

 Each of the timestamped transaction lists translates to a `PayloadAttributesV1` as follows:

-- `timestamp` is set to the timestamp of the L2 block.
+- `timestamp` is set to the timestamp of the transaction list.
 - `random` is set to the *random* `execution_payload.prev_randao` L1 block attribute
 - `suggestedFeeRecipient` is set to an address determined by the system
 - `transactions` is the array of the derived transactions: deposited transactions and sequenced transactions.